curveball/a12n-server/README.md

 * Middlewares for other frameworks and languages that can validate Bearer tokens by calling this API.
 * JWT.
 Maybe.
-* Configuration to turn certain things off, like TOTP.
 * Documentation and tutorials.

 So currently, there's definitely still a lot to do.
 If you need any of the